wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 >     "BUILD CHOICE" to "0"
 >     "BUILD ARCHIVE CHOICE" to "virgin"
 >     "BASELINE DB REPOSITORY" to "VIRGIN"
 >     "APPLICATION BASELINE SOURCECODE REPOSITORY" to "JOOMLA:jed:5.1.2"
+>     "PHP_VERSION" to "8.2" (at the time of writing (2025) this JED extension requires PHP 8.2 it might be different at a later date)

 Once the build is complete (you can refer to demo 9 for more detail on how to get DB and user credentials that the build generated)